Paleo | Whole30 | Meats

-My first choice for any type of slow cooking these days is my Instant Pot (electric pressure cooker) and I already had “carnitas recipe” on my list of things to develop for the website so I figured I would give it a try—and boy am I glad I did because once the meat is cooked, there are SO MANY different meals you can make from this one carnitas recipe.
+My first choice for any type of slow cooking these days is my Instant Pot (electric pressure cooker) and I already had “instant pot carnitas recipe” on my list of things to develop for the website so I figured I would give it a try—and boy am I glad I did because once the meat is cooked, there are SO MANY different meals you can make from this one instant pot carnitas recipe.

 This carnitas recipe uses a dry spice rub to add flavor when browning, and during the pressure cooking.
 As with any dry spice rub, make sure you measure and combine all of the spices in a bowl and mix well before applying to the meat.
 For this Instant Pot carnitas recipe, you may need to cut your roast into two pieces, depending on the size of your roast and the size of your Instant Pot.
 This also increases the amount of surface area available to apply the spice rub and brown the meat, which creates added flavor.

 One of my favorite features of the Instant Pot is the ability to brown the meat using the sauté setting, saving me from having to wash an additional frying pan AND adding lots of flavor to the cooking liquid.
-To keep this carnitas recipe authentic, I used lard as my cooking fat, but if you don’t have access to that, you could substitute ghee, which also has a high smoke point and a relatively neutral flavor.
+To keep this instant pot carnitas recipe authentic, I used lard as my cooking fat, but if you don’t have access to that, you could substitute ghee, which also has a high smoke point and a relatively neutral flavor.

 Keep an eye on the meat when you are searing the sides - it will only take a couple of minutes to get a nice brown color.
-Once the meat is browned and the other ingredients are added, let the Instant Pot do its job and you will be rewarded with a tender, flavorful carnitas recipe in less than two hours.
+Once the meat is browned and the other ingredients are added, let the Instant Pot do its job and you will be rewarded with a tender, flavorful carnitas in less than two hours.